How to revive dormant livefoods

 - With bulk quantities of livefood, hold the bag horizontally and carefully shuffle the bag around to spread the insects around, then leave the bag laid horizontally in a warm, dry place, within the temperature range stated above.

 - Please allow plenty of time as the insects recover slowly, and it can take up to four hours of warmth for them to completely come around.

-- Once your livefood is revived, give them some fresh greens to help replenish lost nutrients during the diapause state, and provide higher nutritional value to your beloved reptiles.
+- Once your livefood is revived, give them some fresh greens with a supplement to help replenish lost nutrients during the diapause state, and provide higher nutritional value to your beloved reptiles.